 You need to order your hair analysis first.
 All lab analyses are prepaid.
-Once you order your hair analysis, you can download your kit or we will Priority Mail you your lab kit.
+Once you order your hair analysis, you can download your kit or mail your kit First Class (Priority Mail is an additional charge).
 The lab kit includes all the instructions and items needed to properly collect and mail your hair sample directly to our lab.

 How much hair is required for a hair analysis?

 The amount of hair required for a hair analysis is about a heaping teaspoon full.
 However, your hair analysis kit includes a “hair scale” so you can make certain you are submitting the proper amount of hair.
 For more details, see Hair Analysis Sample Collection Protocol.

 How do I prepare my hair for an analysis?

 For accuracy, we prefer untreated scalp hair (up to 1 1/2 inches of new growth from the scalp).
 Dyes, bleaches, gels, sprays, and other hair treatments could interfere with the accuracy of the results.
 In our view, this is unacceptable because an inaccurate analysis is not of any value.

 Some labs will analyze treated hair but we don’t.
 You only need to wait for a few weeks until untreated hair is available for an analysis.

 Prior to collecting your hair sample, simply shampoo your hair (leave out any conditioners) and let dry.
 This will remove your environmental contaminates and help assure accuracy of the results of your analysis.
 For more details, see Hair Analysis Sample Collection Protocol.

 Can I use hair other than scalp hair?